Find your course and click 'book'. If the course is full you can choose to join the waiting list.

-We will let the tutor know you are unable to join and we will hold all your monies in credit for 1 year for you to use on another course, other than a £30.00 cancellation fee.
+We will let the tutor know you are unable to join and we will hold all your monies in credit for one year for you to use on another course, other than a £30.00 cancellation fee.

-What happens to my booking if I’m unable to attend due to having to self-isolate or I’m traveling from somewhere that is now in lockdown?
+What happens to my booking if I’m unable to attend due to having to self-isolate?

-Please let us know as soon as possible and we will hold all your monies in credit for 1 year for you to use on another course, other than a £30.00 cancellation fee.
+Please let us know as soon as possible and we will hold all your monies in credit for one year for you to use on another course, other than a £30.00 cancellation fee.

 What will happen to my booking if there’s a lockdown that effects the College and the course is cancelled?